Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: 2D spatial distribution of line emission

 \subsection{Correction of \Pab line map for velocity gradients}

-Compared to long-slit spectroscopy, slitless grism observations allow us to recover the overall 2D emission line distribution, after removing continuum emission (e.g. \citealt{Nelson:2016, Nelson:2024,Matharu:2022}).
-In particular, in case of grism data at high spectral resolution of extended sources, such as NIRCam WFSS ($R$\,$\sim$\,1600, corresponding to a FWHM $\approx$\,190 \kms), the emission-line morphology along the dispersion axis is a combination of spatial and velocity displacements along this direction, unlike data at low spectral resolution (e.g. HST/WFC3 or JWST/NIRISS, $R$\,$\sim$\,100, corresponding to a FWHM $\approx$\,2000 \kms), for which the dispersion axis contains spatial information only.
-As a consequence, accounting for this velocity-position degeneracy is a crucial, necessary step to recover the intrinsic 2D emission-line distribution or 1D line velocity profile from NIRCam WFSS data.
+Compared to long-slit spectroscopy, slitless grism observations allow us to recover the overall 2D emission line distribution after removing continuum emission (e.g., \citealt{Nelson:2016, Nelson:2024,Matharu:2022}).
+For high-resolution grism data of extended sources, such as NIRCam WFSS ($R$\,$\sim$\,1600, FWHM $\approx$\,190 \kms), the emission-line morphology along the dispersion axis combines spatial and velocity displacements.
+In contrast, low-resolution spectral data (e.g., HST/WFC3 or JWST/NIRISS, $R$\,$\sim$\,100, FWHM $\approx$\,2000 \kms) contain only spatial information along this dispersion axis.
+Consequently, accounting for this velocity-position degeneracy is a crucial, necessary step to recover the intrinsic 2D emission-line distribution or 1D line velocity profile from NIRCam WFSS data.